Acute Myeloid Leukemia (AML)

 • In the UK, approximately 2,945 new cases were reported annually based on 2017–2018 data.

-• In the US, 61% of cases occur in those aged 65 and above.
+• In the US, 61% of cases occur in individuals aged ≥65 years.

-• Similarly, 66% of cases in the UK are diagnosed in this age group.
+• In the UK, 66% of cases are diagnosed in this age group.

 Gender and Racial Disparities

-• Non-Hispanic Whites have a higher incidence of AML compared to other racial and ethnic groups.
+• Higher incidence reported in non-Hispanic White populations compared to other racial and ethnic groups.

 Mortality